 At this time, our Childbirth Refresher class is only offered to LWC clients.

-A one-session class for expectant parents that includes access to our New Parent Support Group that meets every other Friday in the LWC classroom in Bryn Mawr.
+A one-session class for expectant parents that includes access to our New Parent Support Group that meets every other Friday at Rosemont Plaza in Bryn Mawr.
 This class is designed to help you survive and thrive during the “fourth trimester.”
 We’ll discuss newborn behavior; babywearing; infant feeding; limiting visitors while also soliciting the right kind of help; finding your “tribe”/utilizing local, in-person and online support; postpartum self-care; sleep; setting realistic goals/having realistic expectations; preparing to return to work, and much, much more!

 The Fourth Trimester is open to everyone, both LWC and non-LWC clients.
 Please feel free to spread the word!